Saving for retirement: contractors need to act now

 The Pensions Simplification Act in 2006 will also allow far greater freedom as to how your pension can be administered.

 [Note: In the March 2006 Budget the age related allowances were replaced by an annual and lifetime allowance that could mean contractors could potentially invest much more than pre-2006.
 However, these limits were introduced together with a set of rules that are unclear exactly how much contractors could invest.
-Until these rules are made more clear Contractor Financials are advising their clients to continue to work with the previous rules to avoid being challenged by HMRC.]
+Until these rules are made more clear Contractor Wealth are advising their clients to continue to work with the previous rules to avoid being challenged by HMRC.]

 As a contractor you can reduce the pain of IR35 with a contractor pension and also help to avoid any potential pain associated with Section 660.